mattingram0/Events-API/README.md

 The server should now be running locally on http://localhost:8090, and can be accessed through the browser.

 ## API Documentation
 From now on, BASE will be used as shorthand for http://127.0.0.1:8090/events2017/.
 All responses are given in standard JSON format.
+With the exception of the GET BASE/events/get/:event_id API call which takes its parameter in the URL, all parameters should be passed in the body of the request

 #### GET BASE/venues
 Returns the details of all of the venues.